seleniumbase/SeleniumBase/README.md

 <br />
 </p>

-📊 <a href="https://github.com/seleniumbase/SeleniumBase/"><b translate="no">SeleniumBase</b></a> is a complete framework for browser automation activities.
-It supports <a href="https://docs.pytest.org/en/latest/how-to/usage.html">pytest</a>, which makes it easy to scale testing.
-Includes advanced tools for reporting, script-generation, and stealthy automation.
+📊 <a href="https://github.com/seleniumbase/SeleniumBase/"><b translate="no">SeleniumBase</b></a> is a complete framework for browser automation.
+It extends <a href="https://docs.pytest.org/en/latest/how-to/usage.html">pytest</a>, has stealth options, and includes advanced tools such as a Dashboard, a Recorder, and more.

 🐙 Stealth modes: <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/uc_mode.md">UC Mode</a> and <a translate="no" href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/ReadMe.md"><b>CDP Mode</b></a> can bypass bot-detection, handle CAPTCHAs, and call methods from the <a href="https://chromedevtools.github.io/devtools-protocol/" translate="no">Chrome Devtools Protocol</a>.
 CDP Mode includes <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/cdp_mode/playwright/ReadMe.md"><b><span translate="no">Stealthy Playwright Mode</span></b></a>, which makes Playwright stealthy.